AdobeDocs/campaign-web.en/help/v8/email/accessible-content.md

 ## Test your content {#test}

-To verify your content's accessibility, you can use the testing capabilities provided by [!DNL Journey Optimizer].
+To verify your content's accessibility, you can use the testing capabilities provided by [!DNL Adobe Campaign].
 They are not specifically designed to check if your content is fully accessible, but they can provide a first level of verification.

 * Preview your content using test profiles.
-[Learn how](../content-management/preview.md)
+[Learn how](../preview-test/preview-content.md)

-* Use the [Email rendering](../content-management/rendering.md) option that leverages Litmus to simulate your designs across major email clients (Apple Mail, Gmail, Outlook) and see if text, colors and images make your content accessible. <!--Litmus includes accessibility testing-->
+* Use the [Email rendering](../preview-test/email-rendering.md) option that leverages Litmus to simulate your designs across major email clients (Apple Mail, Gmail, Outlook) and see if text, colors and images make your content accessible. <!--Litmus includes accessibility testing-->

 * Send proofs to test the rendering of your content before sending it to your real audience.
-[Learn how](../content-management/proofs.md)
+[Learn how](../preview-test/test-deliveries.md)

 ![](assets/accessible-simulate.png){width="90%"}